developerrky/reactjs-notes-for-professionals/README.md

 # React Developer Tools
 There are several developer tools that can be installed as browser extensions or addons that you may find useful as well:
--i) **react-detector** - react-detector is a Chrome extension that lets you know which websites are using React and which are not.
+- i) **react-detector** - react-detector is a Chrome extension that lets you know which websites are using React and which are not.
--ii) **show-me-the-react** - This is another tool, available for Firefox and Chrome, that detects React as you browse the internet.
+- ii) **show-me-the-react** - This is another tool, available for Firefox and Chrome, that detects React as you browse the internet.
--iii) **React developer tools** - This is a plugin that can extend the functionality of the browser’s developer tools.
+- iii) **React developer tools** - This is a plugin that can extend the functionality of the browser’s developer tools.
 It creates a new tab in the developer tools where you can view React elements.
 If you prefer Chrome, you can install it as an extension; you can also install it as an add-on for Firefox.